 Special consideration will be given to students with documentable and verifiable extenuating circumstances such as illness, death, or birth in the immediate family, and other valid reasons substantiated in writing and at the discretion of the Clinical Coordinator and/or Program Director and/or Dean of Education and/or COO.
+If/when the missed clinical hours cap of 24 hours is reached, the student may be allowed to make up additional missed clinical hours only if the absence was caused by a serious emergency, and upon presentation of official written documentation explaining the absence (e.g., doctor's note), which must be presented to the MRI Director of Clinical Education.

-Lost clinical time should be made up preferably before the end of the Module, and if not possible, a period of up to fourteen (14) calendar days (weekends included and holidays excluded) might be granted starting right after the end of the Module in order to make up the lost clinical time.
+Lost clinical time should be made up as soon as possible, and absolutely before the end of the Module.
+A student is allowed to miss a maximum of 24 clinical hours in a Module, regardless of the reason for the absence(s).
 Failure to make up the lost clinical time as conditionally explained above will cause the student to be subject to withdrawal from the Program.